Guide:

 The deep plane facelift is an advanced approach to facial aging concerns that goes deep beneath the skin’s surface, beyond superficial adjustments.
 This next-level facelift technique is a popular option for facial rejuvenation among patients in Orange County because it promotes a natural, long-lasting lift.

 Unlike traditional facelifts that stretch the face while leaving the underlying ligaments in place, deep plane facelifts release four ligaments to resuspend the connective tissue and muscle in the face, says UCSF Head and Neck Surgery.
-Resulting in a natural yet dramatic improvement in the face, from restoring youthful features by tightening and elevating the underlying framework to smoothing out surface-level fine lines and wrinkles.

 How Is A Deep Plane Facelift Done?